Request from a supply preacher

 I’ve read this passage a hundred times, but the complexity of it opens up with a close read.
 There is a thread here that makes a lot of people really happy: G is a G of judgment, and He is here to judge, and His judgment is final.
 And since you go to the Baptist Church and wear a three-piece suit each Sunday and drop a crisp twenty into the plate, well, G is clearly on your side.
-Also, I’m not sure why the ten spies who gave a bad report were stricken dead.
-I would understand the story more if they were caught having sex with local religious prostitutes, but they basically did what they were asked to do.
+Also, I’m not sure why the ten spies who gave the bad report were stricken dead.
+I could understand the story more if they were caught having sex with local religious prostitutes, but they basically did what they were asked to do.
 And no one tells them they’re wrong.
-Neither Moses, Caleb, or even G. The one point I see is that they worked to incite Israel against Moses and against G. The story made most sense to me as an unfolding of the idea that we see the evolution of G in the scriptures.
-That during this time and in this part of the world, this is how G is said to have acted.
-I read through it and wonder how the Son of God would do His Father’s bidding, though.
+Neither Moses, Caleb, or even G. The one point I see is that they worked to incite Israel against Moses and against G. The story makes most sense to me when I see it as the unfolding of our ideas of how G evolves throughout the scriptures.
+That during this time, and in this part of the world, this is how G is sseen to have acted.
+I read through it and wondered how the Son of God would do His Father’s bidding, though.

 Following is the email I sent to my supply preacher buddy.
 It’s not very polished.

 See Point 10 for my most important takeaway…

 Hey XXX, here are some thoughts on the promised land/spy issue.
 Not in any order…